 The reasoning behind our decision to move and build a new facility: There are many reasons why Trinity has determined that its facility no longer meets the needs of our church.
 We have a large building located just off the downtown area of DeLand (1926) and First UMC DeLand is located four blocks away from our present location.
 We have no room to expand, since the Volusia County School Board occupies all of the remaining parcels in our block.
 Although ours is considered a beautiful, somewhat historic building, old churches require more expensive and extensive upgrades than new structures in order to keep up with today’s modern features and technologies.

 We have made the decision to be better stewards of our resouces and put our monies to better use, expanding programs, such as missions and outreach into the community and our world, Christian education of children, youth and young adults, Discipleship-making and witness programs.
-We have excellent and passionate lay leadership involvement at Trinity and are always looking for ways to better equip and train laity.
-We have a nice balance of age groups from infant to senior adult in the early contemporary worship service, but mainly senior adults in the later traditional service.
-Despite the fact that we are close to Stetson University, our single young adult age group is severely lacking.
-Trinity is predominately Caucasian but is experiencing more ethnic diversity in the congregation, as is the DeLand community.
+We have excellent and passionate lay leadership involvement at Trinity and are always looking for ways to better equip and train laity and we have a nice balance of age groups from infant to senior adult

-The good news is that we have already raised over $840,000 of the $1.300,00 goal over a three-year period.
+The good news is that we have already raised over $1 million dollars of the $1.300,00 goal over a three-year period.
 With the sound advice of our building committee led by Alex Ford and our building architect, Dana Smith, under the leadership of our District Superintendent, Bob Bushong, we approved the building footprint and financial plan in September 2017.
-We are in the process now of hiring a licensed contractor to oversee the construction project and hope to break ground late summer-early fall of 2018.
+We are now in the process of securing permits and finalizing the design of the building.
+We hope to break ground late summer-early fall of 2019.
 Praise God from whom all blessings flow!